latticesurgery-com/minetest/README.md

 ## Getting started

 ### Setup
- 1. colne `git@github.com:latticesurgery-com/minetest.git` (or HTTPS equivalent for no ssh key) into `~/.minetest/mods/latticesurgery`
+ 1. clone `git@github.com:latticesurgery-com/minetest.git` (or HTTPS equivalent for no ssh key) into `~/.minetest/mods/latticesurgery`
     * Note that the `~/.minetest/mods/latticesurgery` should be the top level directory of the git repo, i.e. the lua file should be `~/.minetest/mods/latticesurgery/init.lua`
  2. IDE support for lua with minetest is not great yet.
 I use VSCode with the lua language server extesion from the marketplace
+ 3. In your IDE run generate_tiles.py
+ 4. In the minetest main folder, open minetest.conf and paste in 'secure.enable_security = false' at the bottom
- 3. Mod setup:
+ 5. Mod setup:
    a.
 Create a new world (set `flat` for world generator)
    b.
 From the main menu, make sure the world you just created is selected and then click on `Select Mods`
    c.
 From the mods menu, select `latticesurgery` and click the `enabled` checkmark